Katia a hurricane; another storm likely in Gulf

 Energy companies with oil and natural gas operations in the Gulf of Mexico were keeping watch on a mass of thunderstorms over the northwest Caribbean Sea and eastern Gulf.

-In an advisory issued late on Wednesday, the hurricane centre said the disturbed weather system had a "high" chance of developing into a tropical cyclone in the next two days.
+In an advisory issued late on Wednesday, the hurricane center said the disturbed weather system had a "high" chance of developing into a tropical cyclone in the next two days.

-Anadarko Petroleum Corp said later it was also evacuating non-essential workers from some Gulf platforms and Royal Dutch Shell said it was preparing for some evacuations as well.
+Anadarko Petroleum Corp (APC.N) said later it was also evacuating non-essential workers from some Gulf platforms and Royal Dutch Shell (RDSa.L) said it was preparing for some evacuations as well.

-"Interests along the entire northern Gulf of Mexico coast should monitor the progress of this disturbance," the hurricane centre said.